-- Incoming PSTN calls to various phone types including H.323, SIP, Digital and Analog telephones at the enterprise. - All inbound PSTN calls were routed to the enterprise across the SIP trunk from the Service Provider. - Outgoing PSTN calls from various phone types including H.323, SIP, Digital, and Analog telephones at the enterprise. - All outbound PSTN calls were routed from the enterprise across the SIP trunk to the Service Provider. - Calls using the G.711A and G.722 codec's. - Inbound and outbound PSTN calls to/from Avaya Workplace for Windows Softphone client. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using T.38 and G.711 fax transmissions. - DTMF transmission using RFC 2833 with successful Voice Mail for inbound and outbound calls. - Various call types including: local, long distance, international, toll free (outbound) and directory assistance. - Caller ID presentation and Caller ID restriction. - User features such as hold and resume, and conference. - Blind and Consultative call transfer to PSTN. - Off-net call forwarding and mobile twinning.
+- Incoming PSTN calls to various phone types including H.323, SIP, Digital and Analog telephones at the enterprise. - All inbound PSTN calls were routed to the enterprise across the SIP trunk from the Service Provider. - Outgoing PSTN calls from various phone types including H.323, SIP, Digital, and Analog telephones at the enterprise. - All outbound PSTN calls were routed from the enterprise across the SIP trunk to the Service Provider. - Incoming and Outgoing PSTN calls to/from Avaya Workplace Client for Windows soft phone. - Calls using the G.711A codec. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using G.711 pass-through transmissions. - DTMF transmission using RFC 2833 with successful Voice Mail/Vector navigation for inbound and outbound calls. - Various call types including local, long distance, international, toll free (outbound) and directory assistance. - Caller ID presentation and Caller ID restriction. - User features such as hold and resume, call mute, transfer, and conference. - Off-net call forwarding and mobile twinning.